Thursday, October 25, 2018

 Due to India's religions, art is prohibited from depicting living things.
 To exercise their vitality, artists and craftsmen use geometric patternsin glorious ways.
 Below is a picture of the underside of an entrance archway.
 Notice the details!
 Like rays of sun, look how the bricks and white marble inlays form the "fan-shape".
 Then, see how the white marble is cut/formed to fit within the SCALLOPED ripples beside it!

-Unrobing, we went for rickshaw rides through the bustling streets!
+After we unrobed, we went for bicycle-rickshaw rides through the bustling streets!
+The chaos was part of the adventure.

 Even China has more controlled traffic rules!
 Such an adventure!
-All manner of two and three-wheeled rickshaws, mopeds, bicycles, pushcarts, horse-carts, jaywalkers, and mini trucks putter and clutter through the narrow winding roads.
+All types of two and three-wheeled rickshaws, mopeds, bicycles, pushcarts, horse-carts, jaywalkers, and mini trucks putter and clutter through the narrow winding roads.

 The man pedaling our rickshaw routinely stopped to holler at people aheador those who wouldn't pull over to make room for him to pass.
 Each time, he pumped his legs harder to regain momentum.
 I assume that his calves look amazing (like the running rickshaw men we saw in Japan).

 Vehicles closely pass each otheron both sides!
-They follow British methods of driving on the opposite lanes than Americans do.
-Like Japan, even steering wheels are on the right side.
+They still follow British methods of driving on the left lanes.
+(That made our rickshaw experience more startling: seeing oncoming traffic in the opposite lane).
+Similar to Japan, the steering wheels are on the right side, too.

 From there, we settled into the quiet upscale boulevards where Mahatma Gandhi spent his last years.
 His final residence is on a street named for the spiritual Sri Aurobindo ashram nearby.
 Taken in by rich patrons, Gandhi occupied an austere bedroom in their otherwise lush estate.
 A condition of him accepting their offer was that anyone who wanted to visit him would be allowed.
 Thus, part of the lawn and gardens were reserved for Gandhi to greet people and inspire them.